“When does online registration open?”

 “Where do I go to check in at the Institute front desk?”

 Go to the CSI front desk located in the Vilar Performance Center in the center village of Beaver Creek.
-Institute check in takes place from 12 noon until 4pm on Sunday.
+Institute check in takes place from 1pm until 4pm on Sunday.

 “Where do I go to check in for the lodging that we reserved through CSI?”

-Go to The Charter front desk in Beaver Creek.
-Check in is at 4pm on Sunday, June 20th.
-Check out is on Saturday, June 26th.
-All families must stay at The Charter and reserve their lodging through the CSI registration process.
+If you are booked at the Charter, please go to The Charter front desk in Beaver Creek.
+Check in is at 4pm on Sunday, June 23rd.
+Check out is on Saturday, June 29th.
+All families must reserve their lodging through the CSI registration process.
 Lodging Check in starts at 4:00pm but you can stop in and ask for an early check in.

 “Can I book at another hotel in Beaver Creek?”